sanchitdilipjain/enable-aws-sso/docs/index.md

        <img src="images/image22.png" class="inline"/>

-    5. Check your email and Accept invitation
+    5. Check your email and Accept the invitation

        <img src="images/image23_1.png" class="inline"/>

-       **Note** In case if you select One time password while providing user details then you need copy below confirmation message with password and share it offline with the user
+       **Note** In case if you select a One-time password while providing user details then you need to copy the below confirmation message with the password and share it offline with the user

        <img src="images/image23_2.png" class="inline"/>